rbind/cheap_shots/content/post/2017-06-16-rebutting_cade.md

 ## Models ranked by AICc(x)
 ```

 That's some crazy stuff!
-Depending on which other variables are in the model, the coefficient for $$x_1$$ can even be negative.
-Using the common rule-of-thumb that I hate, there are 4 models with $$\Delta AIC_c < 2$$ and trying to explain why the coefficient of $$x_1$$ is sometimes positive and sometimes negative would cause some degree of heartburn.
+Depending on which other variables are in the model, the coefficient for $x_1$ can even be negative.
+Using the common rule-of-thumb that I hate, there are 4 models with $\Delta AIC_c < 2$ and trying to explain why the coefficient of $x_1$ is sometimes positive and sometimes negative would cause some degree of heartburn.

 Does looking at model averaged coefficients help?
 I only use the "full" average over all models.